Arms Act

 - Bilateral and Multilateral Cooperation

-- Multilateral Forums: India actively participates in international forums such as the Interpol and the South Asian Association for Regional Cooperation (SAARC) to strengthen efforts against the illegal arms trade, especially in South Asia, where arms smuggling is a persistent issue.
+- Multilateral Forums: India actively participates in international forums such as Interpol and the South Asian Association for Regional Cooperation (SAARC) to strengthen efforts against the illegal arms trade, especially in South Asia, where arms smuggling is a persistent issue.

 - World Customs Organization (WCO): India works with the WCO and its Arms and Ammunition Programme to enhance border security and monitor the movement of illegal arms.
 Strengthened customs regulations and international coordination have improved India’s ability to prevent the smuggling of arms across its borders.

-Major Amendments
+Significant Amendments

 - Restriction on the Number of Firearms